Lady Gaga: 2018–2019: A Star Is Born and Las Vegas residency

 In March 2018, Gaga released a cover of Elton John's "Your Song" for his tribute album Revamp.
-Later that year, she starred as struggling singer Ally in Bradley Cooper's musical romantic drama A Star Is Born, a remake of the 1937 film of the same name.
+Later that year, she starred as the struggling singer Ally in Bradley Cooper's musical romantic drama A Star Is Born, a remake of the 1937 film of the same name.
 The film follows Ally's relationship with singer Jackson Maine (played by Cooper), which becomes strained after her career begins to overshadow his.
-It received acclaim from critics, with a consensus that the movie had "appealing leads, deft direction, and an affecting love story".
-Cooper approached Gaga after seeing her perform at a cancer research fundraiser.
+Cooper had approached Gaga after seeing her perform at a cancer research fundraiser.
 An admirer of Cooper's work, Gaga agreed to the project due to its portrayal of addiction and depression.
 A Star Is Born premiered at the 2018 Venice Film Festival, and was released worldwide that October.
-Gaga's performance was acclaimed by film critics, with Peter Bradshaw of The Guardian labeling the film "outrageously watchable" and stating that "Gaga's ability to be part ordinary person, part extraterrestrial celebrity empress functions at the highest level".
-Stephanie Zacharek of Time magazine similarly highlighted her "knockout performance" and found her to be "charismatic" without her usual makeup, wigs and costumes.
+On the review aggregator website Rotten Tomatoes, the critical consensus describes Gaga as "appealing" in her role.
+Peter Bradshaw of The Guardian wrote that her ability to be "part ordinary person, part extraterrestrial celebrity empress functions at the highest level".
+Stephanie Zacharek of Time felt she gave a "knockout performance" and found her to be "charismatic" without her usual makeup, wigs and costumes.
 For the role, Gaga won the National Board of Review and Critics' Choice awards for Best Actress, in addition to receiving nominations for the Academy Award, Golden Globe Award, Screen Actors Guild Award and BAFTA Award for Best Actress.

 Gaga and Cooper co-wrote and produced most of the songs on the soundtrack for A Star Is Born, which she insisted they perform live in the film.
-Its lead single, "Shallow", performed by the two, was released on September 27, 2018, and topped the charts in various countries including Australia, the UK and the US.
-The soundtrack contains 34 tracks, including 17 original songs, and received generally positive reviews; Mark Kennedy of The Washington Post called it a "five-star marvel" and Ben Beaumont-Thomas of The Guardian termed it an "instant classics full of Gaga's emotional might".
+Its lead single, "Shallow", performed by the two, was released on September 27, 2018.
+It topped the charts in Australia, Austria, Ireland, New Zealand, Switzerland, the UK, and the US.
+The soundtrack contains 34 tracks, including 17 original songs, and received generally positive reviews.
+Mark Kennedy of The Washington Post called it a "five-star marvel", while Ben Beaumont-Thomas of The Guardian thought it contained "instant classics" showcasing Gaga's "emotional might".
 Commercially, the soundtrack debuted at number one in the US, extending Gaga's record for the most Billboard 200 number ones in the 2010s among women.
-It additionally topped the charts in Australia, Canada, Ireland, New Zealand, Switzerland and the UK.
+It also topped the charts in Australia, Canada, Ireland, New Zealand, Switzerland and the UK.
 As of June 2019, the soundtrack had sold over six million copies worldwide.
-The album won Gaga four Grammy Awards—Best Compilation Soundtrack for Visual Media and Best Pop Duo/Group Performance and Best Song Written for Visual Media for "Shallow", as well as the latter category for "I'll Never Love Again"—and a BAFTA Award for Best Film Music.
-"Shallow" also won her the Academy Award, Golden Globe Award, Critics' Choice Award, and Satellite Award for Best Original Song.
+The album earned Gaga a BAFTA Award for Best Film Music and four Grammy Awards: Best Compilation Soundtrack for Visual Media (2019), Best Pop Duo/Group Performance for "Shallow" (2019) and two awards for Best Song Written for Visual Media, for "Shallow" (2019) and "I'll Never Love Again" (2020).
+(Note: Attributed to multiple references:) "Shallow" also won her the Academy Award, Golden Globe Award, and Critics' Choice Award for Best Original Song.
 Gaga gave live performances of the song at the 61st Annual Grammy Awards and the 91st Academy Awards.